a1799855/OOP_Project/README.md

 To run this you need to install CMake and have the files in a folder somewhere.<br>
 The process should be like so:<br>
 sudo apt install cmake<br>
-cd prototype (or where and whatever you call the folder that the CMakeLists.txt file and src folder)<br>
+cd prototype (or where and whatever you called the folder that the CMakeLists.txt file and src folder are in)<br>
 cmake -S . -B build<br>
 cmake --build build -j<br>
 ./build/oop_project_dummy (name of the executable)